-In the last few years, much research has focused on the study of climate change in the Mediterranean region, an area that is identified as highly vulnerable to climate change according to the "Fifth Assessment Report" of the Intergovernmental Panel on Climate Change (IPCC, 2014).
+- 5 catchments, often near the coast in densely populated areas (Thiébault, 2018).
+The relief surrounding the Mediterranean Sea forces the convergence of low-level atmospheric flows and the uplift of warm wet air masses that drift from the Mediterranean Sea to the coasts, thereby creating active convection.
+In addition, population growth is particularly high along the Mediterranean coasts, leading to a rapid increase in urban settlements and populations exposed to flooding (Gaume et al., 2016). - In the last few years, much research has focused on the study of climate change in the Mediterranean region, an area that is 10 identified as highly vulnerable to climate change according to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (Pachauri et al., 2014).
 Some studies have found an increase in precipitation extremes with global warming projections in the Mediterranean region (Colmet-Daage et al., 2018; Drobinski et al., 2018), although a general decrease in the annual precipitation is projected (Jacob et al., 2014; Cramer et al., 2018; Sillmann et al., 2013; Rajczak and Schär, 2017).
-Cramer et al. (2018) state that future warming in the Mediterranean region is expected to exceed the global mean rates by 25 %, with peaks of 40 % in summer.
-As a result, flood risk associated with extreme precipitation events is expected to increase due to climate change in this area but also due to non-climatic factors such as increasingly sealed surfaces in urban areas and ill-conceived storm-water management systems (Cramer et al., 2018).
+Cramer et al. (2018) state that future warming in the Mediterranean region is expected to exceed the global mean rates by 25 - 15 %, with peaks of 40 % in summer.
+As a result, flood risk associated with extreme precipitation events is expected to increase due to climate change in this area, but also due to non-climatic factors such as increasingly sealed surfaces in urban areas and ill-conceived storm-water management systems (Cramer et al., 2018).

 A large number of floods affecting the western Mediterranean region are surface water floods (Llasat et al., 2014; Cortès et al., 2018).
-This type of flood can be regarded as coming under the most general definition of rainfall-related floods (Bernet et al., 2017; Cortès et al., 2018).
+This type of flood can be regarded as coming under the most general definition of rainfall-related floods (Bernet

+- 20 et al., 2017; Cortès et al., 2018).
 For this reason, precipitation is the main hazard driver of the damage caused by these events.

-Nevertheless, flood disasters are the result of both societal and climatological factors; hence several other drivers other than climate must be considered for the assessment of flood-damage trends (Barredo, 2009).
+Nevertheless, flood disasters are the result of both societal and climatological factors, hence several other drivers other than climate must be considered for the assessment of flood-damage trends (Barredo, 2009).
 Bouwer (2011) analyses 22 disaster loss studies around the globe, showing that economic losses from various weather-related natural hazards have increased.
-However, most of these studies have not found a trend in disaster losses after normalization for changes in population and wealth, pointing towards increasing concentrations and values of assets as the principle cause of the increasing damage and losses from natural disasters.
+However, most of these studies have not found a trend in disaster losses after normalization for changes in population and - 25 wealth, pointing towards increasing concentrations and values of assets as the principle cause of the increasing damages and losses from natural disasters.
 In Spain, the findings of Barredo et al. (2012) align with these results; they find no significant trend in adjusted insured flood losses between 1971 and 2008.
 Other studies such as López-Martínez et al. (2017) and Pérez-Morales et al. (2018) also mention the vulnerability and exposure components as possible drivers responsible for the increasing flood risk in Mediterranean regions of Spain.
-Specifically, these studies mention the institutional vulnerability (Raschky, 2008), which represents the sensitivity of public administrations to dealing with hazards as one of the main causes.
-Also, Pérez-Morales et al. (2018) demonstrated that the exposure in flood-prone areas in the south-east of Spain (part of the region of study) has increased in the last decades due to poor management of these areas by government institutions and the regulation adopted by them.
+Specifically, these studies mention the institutional vulnerability - 30 (Raschky, 2008), which represents the sensitivity of public administrations to deal with hazards, as one of the main causes.
+Also, Pérez-Morales et al. (2018) demonstrated that the exposure in flood-prone areas in the south-east of Spain (part of the region of study) has increased in the last decades, due to a poor management of these areas by government institutions and the regulation adopted by them.
 These studies show the need to include exposure and vulnerability changes in future risk projections, which clearly contribute substantially to changing risks.